J-Soft/BeBot/ReadMe.txt

 STARTING THE BOT
 ================

-* Open a console (In windows press „Start“ => „Run“ => enter „cmd“ and press enter).
+* Open a console (In windows press "Start" => "Run" => enter "cmd" and press enter).
 * Now run the start.php
-* Windows: Navigate to the directory of your bot assuming you have the php.exe in the same directory and write „php start.php“.
+* Windows: Navigate to the directory of your bot assuming you have the php.exe in the same directory and write "php start.php".
-* Linux: Assuming your can run php5 from anywhere navigate to your bot directory and write „php5 start.php“ (assuming your php binary is named „php5“).
+* Linux: Assuming your can run php5 from anywhere navigate to your bot directory and write "php5 start.php" (assuming your php binary is named "php5").

 The console should now state that the bot is loading the modules, authenticating and connecting.
-Once this is done (AoC only: wait 5 minutes now) you can log onto an character in-game which you have configured as „superadmin“.
+Once this is done (AoC only: wait 5 minutes now) you can log onto an character in-game which you have configured as "superadmin".
 You should now be able to talk to the bot.

 PLAYING WHILE RUNNING THE BOT (AO ONLY)
 ---------------------------------------